 Chundikkulam Lagoon is partly surrounded by mangrove swamps and sea grass beds.
 The surrounding area includes palmyra palm plantations, scrub forests and a variety of dry zone flora.

-The sandy road through Chundikulam is surrounded by Sand dunes.
+Dunes surround the sandy road through Chundikulam.
 The road is motorable.
-Sometimes its possible to cross this lagoon during the low tide and cross over to Mullaitivu side.
-Unfortunately the water level was high and it was not possible to cross the lagoon and our only option was to drive back halfway and return to A2 highway and exit Jaffna through Elephant Pass.
-So we drove back to mainland through Elephant pass and drove passing Paranthan – Vishvamadu – Puthukkudiyiruppu and our final destination for the day, Mullaitivu.
-It was around 7.30 PM when we reached our destination after traveling about 275 km.
+Sometimes it’s possible to cross this lagoon during the low tide and cross over to the Mullaitivu side.
+Unfortunately, the water level was high and it was not possible to cross the lagoon our only option was to drive back halfway and return to the A2 highway and exit Jaffna through Elephant Pass.
+So we drove back to the mainland through Elephant Pass and passed Paranthan – Vishvamadu – Puthukkudiyiruppu and our final destination for the day, Mullaitivu.
+It was around 7.30 PM when we reached our destination after travelling about 275 km.

 The night was spent close to the eastern beach amidst Palmyra trees and a bonfire lit on the beach.

-Due to time constraints we could not make it to Kokilai lagoon and continued our way to Trincomalee driving around the lagoon.
-We were planning to stay at a place in Peanut Farm Beach in Panama.
-We reached Panama around 5.45 PM to see a beautiful sunset over golden paddy fields.
+Due to time constraints, we could not make it to Kokilai Lagoon and continued our way to Trincomalee driving around the lagoon.
+We were planning to stay at a place on Peanut Farm Beach in Panama.
+We reached Panama around 5.45 PM to glimpse a beautiful sunset over golden paddy fields.

 Right after the sunset, we came across a large herd of elephants and spent some time there.
-By the time we left the elephants it was pitch dark with nobody around.
+By the time we left the elephants, it was pitch dark with nobody around.
 We drove up and down Panama in pitch dark in search of the road which leads to the Peanut Farm Beach.
-After about an 30-40 minutes, we gave up and came back to Arugambay and booked two small but cozy rooms near the beach to spend the night.
-We had driven 285 kms on the 3rd day.
+After about 30-40 minutes, we gave up and came back to Arugambay and booked two small but cosy rooms near the beach to spend the night.
+We had driven 285 km on the 3rd day.

-We had skipped visiting the most eastern point in the island in Sangaman Kanda due to time constrains and decided to go further upto Sangaman Kanda lighthouse as our final stop.
-The route to this point lies though narrow roads through plantations and small villages.
+We had skipped visiting the most eastern point on the island in Sangaman Kanda due to time constraints on the previous day and decided to go further up to Sangaman Kanda lighthouse as our final stop.
+The route to this point lies through narrow roads across plantations and small villages.
 Vehicles can be driven almost to the lighthouse and the vast unpolluted beach.
-After rescuing one vehicle which got stuck in the beach, we left the lighthouse around 2.30 PM.
-We drove back to Pottuvil and took the Monaragala road and then the southern expressway to return home around 2 AM next day.
+After rescuing one vehicle which got stuck on the beach, we left the lighthouse around 2.30 PM.
+We drove back to Pottuvil and took the Monaragala road and then the southern expressway to return home around 2 AM the next day.
 Day 3 was the longest drive with 550 kms and the total trip was about 1600 kms.